Quantization for decentralized learning under subspace constraints: Introduction

 \textbf{Notation:} All vectors are column vectors.
 Random quantities are denoted in boldface.
 Matrices are denoted in uppercase letters while vectors and scalars are denoted in lower-case letters.
-The symbol $(\cdot)^\top$ denotes matrix \cblue{transposition}.
+The symbol $(\cdot)^\top$ denotes matrix {transposition}.
 The operator $\col\{\cdot\}$ stacks the column vector entries on top of each other.
 The operator $\diag\{\cdot\}$ forms a matrix from block arguments by placing each block immediately below and to the right of its predecessor.
 The symbol $\otimes $ denotes the Kronecker product.
 The $M\times M$ identity matrix is denoted by $I_M$.
 The abbreviation ``w.p.'' is used for ``with probability''.
 The Gaussian distribution with mean $m$ and covariance $C$ is denoted by ${\mathcal {N}}(m ,C)$.
 The notation $\alpha=O(\mu)$ signifies that there exist two positive constants $c$ and $\mu_0$ such that $|\alpha|\leq c\mu$ for all $\mu\leq\mu_0$.
 A vector of all zeros is denoted by 0.
+For tables, the header is not counted as a row (i.e., ``first row'' means the first row after the header).